HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 this feature again.
 ##### Channel Divinity: Invoke Duplicity
-Starting at 2nd level, you can use your Channel Divinity to create an illusory duplicate of yourself.\
+Starting at 2nd level, you can use your Channel Divinity to create an illusory duplicate of yourself.<br/>
 As an action, you create a perfect illusion of yourself that lasts for 1 minute, or until you lose your concentration (as if you were concentrating on a spell).